Posts

 Retrieving Files Used in Programs, SQL packages, Service programs, Modules, Query definitions in an IBM i Library

 In this post, we’ll explore how to efficiently retrieve program files used in queries within an IBM i library using the DPR command, along with its associated CLP ( DPRCL ) and SQL RPGLE program ( DPRRPG ).
 This combination allows users to dynamically fetch program file references based on various filters, enhancing the management of programs in the IBM i environment.
 Overview of Components 1.
 The DPR Command The DPR command serves as the entry point for retrieving program files.
 It accepts two parameters: the library name and the object type.
-Below is the source code for the DPR command: CMD PROMPT('Show Pgm Files via DSPPGMREF') /* COMMAND PROCESSING PROGRAM IS: DPRCL */ PARM KWD(LIBRARY) TYPE(*CHAR) LEN(10) MIN(1) + PROMPT('Library or *ALL') PARM KWD(OBJTYPE) TYPE(*CHAR) LEN(07) RSTD(*YES) + VALUES(*PGM *SQLPKG *SRVPGM *MODUL
+Below is the source code for the DPR command: CMD PROMPT('Show Pgm Files via DSPPGMREF') /* COMMAND PROCESSING PROGRAM IS: DPRCL */ PARM KWD(LIBRARY) TYPE(*CHAR) LEN(10) MIN(1) + PROMPT('Library or *ALL') PARM KWD(OBJTYPE) TYPE(*CHAR) LEN(07) RSTD(*YES) + VALUES(*PGM *SQLPKG *SRVPGM *MODULE

 IBMi (AS400) fans only ' Retrieving Files Used in Queries of an IBM i Library